Fung King Cheong

-Fung King Cheong (19 December 1907 – unknown) was a Chinese professional footballer who went to the 1936 and 1948 Olympics.
+Fung King Cheong (born 19 December 1907, date of death unknown) was a Chinese professional footballer who went to the 1936 and 1948 Olympics.
 Fung spent his career in Guangzhou, China and Hong Kong.
 After the Chinese civil war, Fung remained in Hong Kong and never returned to mainland China to play or coach.

 Club career

 Born in the Guangdong city of Guangzhou on 19 December 1907, Fung was 13 when he began playing football in North China.
 After settling in Hong Kong, he joined the ranks of South China in the 1925–26 season as an inside-left.
-A member of the Guangzhou Police in mainland China since 1930, Fung continued to play for the SCAA on the weekends, playing a small role in their hegemony over Hong Kong’s football in the 1930s.
+A member of the Guangzhou Police in mainland China since 1930, Fung continued to play for the SCAA on the weekends, playing a small role in their hegemony over Hong Kong's football in the 1930s.
 The team was split into A and B teams in the 1930s, and Fung belonged to South China "A" (南華南 (South China "South")).

 In 1940, Fung joined the newly founded team of Sing Tao, where he stayed for five years, until 1945, when the team collapsed following the end of the Second Sino-Japanese War, so he then joined the Eastern Athletic Association, but he returned to Sing Tao as soon as the team was re-established in 1946.
 In the 1948–49 season, Sing Tao once again fielded no team, so he returned to South China, where he retired in 1949, aged 42.